MeghashyamAVV/Multimodal-Image-Text-Understanding-System/README.md

-# Multimodal Image–Text Understanding System
+# Multimodal Image-Text Understanding System

 Built a multimodal AI system that jointly understands images and text to perform classification and explanation tasks using vision–language models.